dianetc/divergence/README.md

 And that should return some information on where the stack traces diverge.
 Currently, it returns the two initial function calls that were different in the traces (*which in hindsight, isn't too useful*).

 The `test.py` file has a test case, I'm currently using to check my code.
-Since the function being tested is `solve` in sympy, I need to `clear_cache()` in `divergence.py`.Consequently, if you're testing a function that might have this issue you will need to pass in the associated clear cache function and corresponding library.
+Since the function being tested is `solve` in sympy, which caches certain function results for efficiency, I need to `clear_cache()` in `divergence.py`.
+Consequently, if you're testing a function that might have this issue you will need to pass in the associated clear cache function and corresponding library.
 I can't think of a better way to do this for the moment.

 As a remark, truly capturing trace similarity is a nontrivial task: [example](https://arxiv.org/pdf/2009.12590.pdf).